KidsRobot/KidsRobot/README.md

 - **Secure Payment.** Provide 100% secure payment methods.
 - **Best Price.** Guaranteed quality with proper and low price.

-We always treat our customers with respects and offer them with affordable products with greate quality.
+We always treat our customers with respects and offer them with affordable products with great quality.
 At Kids Robot, you can get your own favorable robots easy and simply.
 If you have any questions or suggestions, we are happy to hear them!

 <br>